Skip to content

 • Income tax revenue bonds not to exceed $55 million, as authorized by Ordinance 2-2021).
 These bonds will be repaid through various sources, including Tax Increment Financing (TIF) funds and current and generated revenue sources from the new development.

-• A second bond issuance of $13 million to finance the leasable space reserved for OSUWMC.
+• A second bond issuance of $13 million to finance the leasable space reserved for the OSU Wexner Medical Center.

 Community Center Capital Campaign

 The Upper Arlington Community Foundation formed a Community Center Capital Campaign that was successful in reaching its goal of $8 million in private donations.
-A lead donation of $2 million by LoAnn Crane (now deceased) was in honor of her late husband, Robert Crane, and the genesis of the Bob Crane Community Center name.
+A lead donation of $2 million by the late Loann Crane was in honor of her husband, Robert Crane, and the genesis of the Bob Crane Community Center name.
 Click here for more on the Foundation’s Capital Campaign.

 OSU Wexner Medical Center Lease Financials

-The 15-year lease by OSUWMC will generate more than $1 million annually in lease payments.
+The 15-year lease by the OSU Wexner Medical Center will generate more than $1 million annually in lease payments.
 It is also expected to generate more than $175,000 in annual income tax revenues from their employees who will be working at the facility.

 DaysHours